sanjuthomas/kafka-connect-gcp-bigtable/README.md

 ## How to start connector in distribute mode?

-Open a shell prompt, move to kafka_home and execute the following.
+Open a shell prompt, change your working directory to kafka_home and execute the following.

 ```
 bin/connect-distributed.sh config/bigtable-connect-distributed.properties config/bigtable-sink.properties
 ```